podrivo/botivo/README.md

 Add the overlay URL in your OBS.
 Go to your Twitch channel chat page and send a `!train` message.
 You should see a simple Kappa emote train animation from right to left.

-For setup steps, see [OBS setup](docs/OBS_SETUP.md).

 How it technically works
 ---
 Botivo is initiated in `start.js`.
 It connects to Twitch IRC using [tmi.js](https://tmijs.com/), via an [Express](https://expressjs.com/) server.

-Botivo automatically discovers and loads commands from the `/commands` directory.
+It automatically discovers and loads commands from the `/commands` directory.
 When a command is triggered in chat, the `command.js` emits an event via [Socket.IO](https://socket.io/) to overlay, then `overlay.js` grabs the event and triggers the DOM manipulation.

 Use any JavaScript library and CSS to create animations and HTML5 to play audios and videos.
-Built-in libraries [Anime.js](https://animejs.com/), [Splitting.js](https://splitting.js.org/) and [Fitty](https://rikschennink.github.io/fitty/) for animations and text effects.
+It comes with built-in libraries — [Anime.js](https://animejs.com/), [Splitting.js](https://splitting.js.org/) and [Fitty](https://rikschennink.github.io/fitty/) — for animations and text effects.

 To use your overlay as a `Browser Source` in [OBS Studio](https://obsproject.com/), you need to keep the bot running in your computer and set the overlay URL that is included in your terminal log, usually `http://localhost:8080`.

-See [docs/OVERLAY_LIBRARIES.md](docs/OVERLAY_LIBRARIES.md) for default options and how they're used.

 What it can't do